-Like many couples, my husband and I have different ideas about optimal household temperatures.
-I have gotten through entire summers without using the air conditioner more than a handful of times.
-Alec, on the other hand, becomes very uncomfortable at any temperature above arctic blast.
+Like many couples, my husband and I have different ideas about what constitutes an optimal household temperature.
+I’ve gotten through entire summers without using the air conditioner more than a handful of times.
+My husband Alec, on the other hand, becomes very uncomfortable at any temperature above arctic blast.

-Recently our region has been experiencing temps in the high 80s Fahrenheit, with humidity ranging between 70% – 90%.
-I still sit happily without A/C. When Alec comes home from work, he is near the point of drawing an ice bath to avoid bursting into flames.
+Lately we’ve been having temps in the high 80s Fahrenheit, with humidity ranging between 70% – 90%.
+I still sit happily without A/C. When my husband comes home from work, he’s near the point of drawing an ice bath to avoid bursting into flames.

 He sighed with gratitude and headed upstairs to change clothes.
 A few minutes later I was startled by his shouting.